 It shouldn’t have gone down this way.
-We are a superpower; many consider ourselves to be the superpower.
+We are a superpower.
+Many consider ourselves to be the superpower.
 Our Gross Domestic Product (GDP) is the highest in the world.
 In 2019 it was 21 trillion dollars, which is 50% higher than the next highest country’s, China’s.
 We are spending 721 billion dollars on our military in 2020.
 In 2018, China only spent 170 billion on theirs.
 Russia spent less than that.
 No other country comes even close to our sheer economic and military might… as if money and guns were what made countries great.

 With its authoritarian government and lack of transparency, China has been a favorite country to criticize.
 But China controlled the pandemic.
 Their total number of Covid-19 cases is a mere fraction of ours.
 To put this into perspective, more people have caught Covid-19 and died from the virus in Los Angeles County than the entirety of China throughout the whole pandemic.

 Congress passed a 2.2 trillion dollar CARES Act, the most expensive bill in history, and it might not be enough.
 Subsequent and even larger pandemic relief bills are being debated in Congress.
 State government budgets are in upheaval.
 Our education system will soon be in shambles as hundreds of thousands of teachers are laid off and another round of remote learning comes, which leaves the poorest without schooling for a whole year.
-Readmore about this educational inequality.
-It’s a train wreck that is still happening and is still terrifying.

 It didn’t have to happen this way.
 Populated, democratic countries like Japan, Taiwan, and Korea never had the massive spikes we did.
 Developing countries like Thailand, Vietnam, and Cambodia eventually reached zero community spread cases for many months straight.
 Democracies higher up on the Democracy Index, like New Zealand, kept the virus in check.
-Then there was Europe, which was such a hotbed of the virus for a month and that the United States issued a travel ban against it as well.
-But unlike the United States, after they flattened the curve, the resurgence hasn’t really happened, and now, ironically, American tourists are not allowed into most of the countries in the EU.

 America was woefully and despairingly under-prepared for the pandemic and the blame game started.
 Democrats blamed the Republicans.
 The Republicans blamed China.
 But the reasons for America’s failure run deeper, much deeper.

 Pandemics are a threat to national security.
-However, instead of putting money into national security protocols to protect against pandemics, we have been building tanks and bombs, preparing for imaginary threats led by a fictional narrative that more money spent on defense makes America safer.
+However, instead of putting money into national security protocols to protect against pandemics, we have been building tanks and bombs.
+We have been preparing for imaginary threats led by a fictional narrative that more money spent on defense makes America safer.
 In 2020, we will spend 721.5 billion dollars on the military, more than the next ten countries combined.
 And so we have 12 aircraft carriers in service while other countries have only two.
 We have 71 nuclear submarines as opposed to Russia’s 33.
 We have 3300 advanced fighter jets compared to Russia’s 1900 and China’s 1600.

 It is in the national consciousness that more weapons equate with better results, but history shows the premise is fatally flawed.
-So quick are we to forget that since World War II, despite American superiority, we have been plagued by stalemates and losses.
+So quick are we to forget that since World War II, despite American superiority we have been plagued by stalemates and losses.
 We lost the Vietnam War.
 Wars in Iraq and Afghanistan are never ending.

 But the real enemy came as a virus unseen and literally undetected in late January and February of 2020.
 Our flawed priority has been exposed.
 While military spending increased, funding for Centers for Disease Control and Prevention’s (CDC’s) Public Health Emergency Preparedness was reduced to $675 million, 0.1% of the military’s budget.